-Figure 2.
-The Eye of Horus compared to the Rx symbol in biomedicine.
+Figure 2: The Eye of Horus compared to the Rx symbol in biomedicine.
 Copyright free images courtesy of wikicommons.

-4.1.2.
-Alignments with the authorial discourse
+4.1.2 Alignments with the authorial discourse

 Unfortunately, the talk about the Eye of Horus was not recorded, but the conversation immediately following this example demonstrated how the doctors took up Dr. Saba's points about the common ground he was building - or authorizing, as an NGO facilitator with an internationally funded project.
-After Dr. Saba told the group about how to prepare one type of indigenous root, Kingazi, one of the biomedical doctors, exclaimed in Swahili (which is translated here), 'We see that you have already become an mganga [an indigenous healer].
-After an agreement by another biomedical doctor, Kingazi offered the timely use of "Allahu Akbar," ('God is great'), an expression that is widely used in the Islamic world to express appreciation, among other more religious meanings.
+After Dr. Saba told the group about how to prepare one type of indigenous root, Kingazi exclaimed in Swahili (which is translated here), 'We see that you have already become an mganga [an indigenous healer].
+After an agreement by another doctor, Kingazi offered the timely use of "Allahu Akbar," ('God is great'), an expression that is widely used in the Islamic world to express appreciation, among other more religious meanings.
 Here, its use was in appreciation of Dr. Saba's many talents, including his deep knowledge of indigenous medicine including ways of preparing botanical medicines.
 In all of the transcripts that follow, biomedically trained participants are indicated with (MD) after their names, and healers are indicated with (H).
-Transcription conventions are adapted from Atkinson and Heritage (1984).